NikhilMukraj/mod-qsar/README.md

 - `-a` : (Optional) positive integer greater than 0, minimum part of augmentation number range, defaults to 2
 - `-b` : (Optional) positive integer greater than 0, maximum part of augmentation number range, defaults to 11
 - `-i` : (Optional) positive integer greater than 0, increment of augmentation number range, defaults to 2
+- `-p` : (Optional) boolean specifying whether or not to load packages with --sysimage, defaults to false

 Generate chemicals: